1:1 Physician Coaching

 Why Physicians Choose to Coach With Me

-I understand the lived experience of medicine not only as a practicing physician but also as a department chief, a physician leader, a physician coach, a mom, a daughter, and a wife.
-I had a baby during my residency in medical school and afterwards.
+I had a baby during medical school, residency, and early attendinghood.
 I have been married to my neurodivergent high school sweetheart for 32 years.
 Like many of you, I have weathered many health issues related to the stresses of practicing medicine.

 I blend coaching, physiology, psychology, mindfulness, and strategy in a grounded, compassionate way.
 I offer a perspective-shifting framework and an abundance of concrete and fun tools.

 Many physicians come to me after trying other coaching programs that didn’t take them where they wanted to go.
-Physicians feel seen and safe in my programs, and they gain practical tools that create real, meaningful shifts.
+I am an intuitive and insightful coach.
+Physicians gain practical tools and insight and a fresh perspective that inspires hope, grows courage, and creates real, meaningful shifts.

-If you want to know more about my background and training, you can learn more here.
+If you want to learn more about my background and training, learn more here.

 The Details

-I offer two options for 1:1 coaching - with and without CME credit.
+I offer two options for 1:1 coaching - with and without CME.

 Both include: